Gee Hoe Seng

 • Receive cash rebates

-Our Paper Recycling Process
+How Our Paper Recycling Process Works

 At Gee Hoe Seng Pte Ltd, we manage the first and most important stages of Singapore’s paper recycling chain — collection and sorting.
 We ensure recyclable materials are properly recovered and prepared for downstream recycling partners, who handle baling, export, and pulping.